Register your office to receive a $50 credit towards your first case.

 One of the greatest advantages of a diagnostic wax-up is its ability to identify and solve problems before treatment begins.
 It allows you to assess the bite, check for potential occlusal issues, and evaluate tooth positions from every angle.
 By working through these challenges on the model first, you can avoid unexpected complications in the operatory.
 From the wax-up, you can also create a putty matrix to fabricate durable provisional restorations.
 This gives both you and the patient a chance to “test drive” the new smile, ensuring comfort and function are dialed in.
 This step dramatically reduces risk and ensures your digital cases proceed smoothly toward a predictably successful outcome.

-When to Use a Diagnostic Wax-Up
+When Should You Use a Diagnostic Wax-Up?

 A diagnostic wax-up is an invaluable tool, but you don’t need one for every single case.
 Its real power shines in specific situations where careful planning and clear communication are essential for success.
 Think of it as your strategic guide for more involved treatments.
 From full-mouth reconstructions to cosmetic enhancements, knowing when to use a wax-up can make a significant difference in your workflow and patient satisfaction.
 Here are the key scenarios where a diagnostic wax-up is a clinical must-have.

-Complex Full-Mouth Reconstructions
+For Full-Mouth Reconstructions

 When a patient needs more than a few simple fillings, a diagnostic wax-up becomes your roadmap.
 For cases involving a collapsed bite, multiple missing teeth, or significant occlusal changes, you need a clear plan to achieve the best outcome.
 The wax-up allows you to visualize the final result and test different approaches before touching a single tooth.
 It helps you map out the ideal tooth position, shape, and function, ensuring every element works in harmony.
 This detailed preview is especially critical when planning for complex solutions like hybrid dentures, as it provides a predictable path through an otherwise complicated treatment.

-Cosmetic Smile Makeovers and Veneers
+For Smile Makeovers and Veneers

 For any cosmetic case, managing patient expectations is half the battle.
 A diagnostic wax-up is the ultimate communication tool for smile makeovers.
 It serves as a blueprint, translating your patient’s goals into a tangible 3D model they can see and touch.
 This preview allows them to approve the proposed changes to tooth length, shape, and overall smile design before you begin any preparations.
 By providing this clear visual, you build trust and ensure you and your patient are aligned on the desired outcome.
 It’s an essential step for creating beautiful and predictable results with crown and bridge restorations, especially veneers.

-Implant and Restorative Cases
+For Implant and Restorative Dentistry

 Precision is key in restorative and implant dentistry, and a diagnostic wax-up is your guide.
 It helps you determine the exact amount of tooth reduction needed for a crown, allowing you to keep preparations as conservative as possible.
 For implant cases, the wax-up is even more critical.
 It helps you plan the ideal position, angulation, and spacing for dental implants to ensure a functional and esthetic final restoration.
 By working backward from the ideal outcome visualized in the wax-up, you can create a surgical guide that makes the placement process more accurate and predictable, ultimately leading to better long-term results for your patient.